aubie87/angularNorthwind/README.md

 3. Create the database model with EF6
  * Install the latest version of Entity Framework 6 via nuget (v6.1.3 at the time of writing).
-  ** You might also take this opportunity to update any other out of date packages.
+    * You might also take this opportunity to update any other out of date packages.
  * Right click the 'Models' project folder and select 'Add' and 'New Item...'
  * Select 'Data' in the left pane and choose 'ADO.NET Entity Data Model'.
 Name the model 'Northwind'.
  * Select 'Code First from database' and click Next.
  * Click 'New Connection' (if the Northwind connection is available, just select it).
     * Enter 'machine\SQLEXPRESS' where machine is the name of the local computer.
     * Select the database name: Northwind
     * Click 'Test Connection' to verify settings and then OK.
  * Change the default connection entity name to 'Northwind' for the Web.Config file.
  * Choose all of the Northwind database tables by clicking the root 'Tables' item.
  * Click Finish to create the Northwind Entity Framework database model.
  * There should now be about 12 new files in the 'Models' folder that represent the Northwind database.

+4. Adding support for AngularJS
+  * Open nuget and search for 'angularjs' and install 'AngularJS.Core' (v1.4.8 as of this writing).
+    * These files are generally written to the 'Scripts' folder.
+  * Also add 'AngularJS.Route' as this will be used with our SPA example (v1.4.8).